What are Reiki Symbols? They’re not magical hieroglyphics or secret codes to unlock the mysteries of the universe (unfortunately).

 - Trust Your Intuition: Each person’s experience with Reiki is unique.
 Trust your intuition and let it guide you in how to use the symbols.
 If a certain symbol, such as Hon Sha Ze Sho Nen, resonates with you more than others, feel free to use it more often.
 You can even learn Hon Sha Ze Sho Nen how to draw it correctly to enhance your practice.

 - Respect the Practice: Reiki is a sacred practice that deserves respect.
 When you use the Reiki symbols and how to use them, do so with a sense of reverence and gratitude for the healing they can facilitate.

 - Never Stop Learning: The world of Reiki is vast, and there’s always more to learn.
 Don’t stop at the basics.
 Continue learning, explore different techniques, and consider getting further attunements, including those involving Reiki 2nd degree symbols.

 Remember, your journey with Reiki is a personal one.
 There’s no right or wrong way to do it.
 As long as your intention is pure and you respect the practice, you’re on the right path.
+To learn more about these symbols and how to use them effectively, consider exploring this comprehensive Reiki course on Udemy.
 Happy healing!